 Missouri's pallid sturgeon recovery efforts include understanding more about their life history, restoration of habitat, and artificial propagation.
 Download this 16-page document to learn more (below).

 Missouri manages stream smallmouth-bass populations to provide a variety of fishing opportunities now and for future generations of anglers.

 Trout fishing accounts for about 14 percent of all Missouri angling effort.
 Trout habitat, however, is limited.
 Because trout fishing is so popular and the resource is so limited, Missouri's plan ensures the most efficient and effective management.
-Download and browse this 40-page report for more details (below).
+Download and browse the 39-page report below for more details.